GoogolDKhan/Flappy-Bird/README.md

 ## How to play

-- Player need to press Spacebar or up arrow key to start the game and same key is used for flying the bird upward.
+- Players need to press Spacebar or up arrow key to start the game and the same key is used for flying the bird upward.

 ## Running